equinor/signalr-echo-server/README.md

 This server is made to be a test tool for testing SignalR socket functionalities in responsive clients.

+## Usage

+Download and run the docker image to host your own SignalR echo server

+    docker pull ghcr.io/equinor/signalr-echo-server

+    docker run --rm -p 5000:5000 ghcr.io/equinor/signalr-echo-server

+This will host a webserver on port `5000`

+The backend SignalR server can host the WebSocket URL on any endpoint, but defaults to `/echo`.

+### Test SignalR Reactive Clients

+By connecting your SignalR application to the WebSocket endpoint (default `/echo`), you can test functionality by sending custom topics and payloads to the echo server, either by using the hosted web client, or by using Postman, or any other HTTP Tool.

+This will then be published on SignalR with the desired data.

 **NB**

-Dynamic input body functionality (bring you own JSON), in combination with limitations in controlling the SignalR Serializer, means the payload of the WebSocket message is returned as a string.
+Dynamic input body functionality (bring your own JSON), in combination with limitations in controlling the SignalR Serializer, means the payload of the WebSocket message is returned as a string.

 If your client code treats the SignalR payload as a `json` document directly, the payload must be parsed to support testing: